denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 ---
 layout: post
 title:  'Introduction to Project Panama.
-Part 3: jextract'
+Part 3: The jextract code tool'
 #date:   2022-06-21
 categories: openjdk panama
 tags: ["openjdk", "panama"]
 image_src_url: 'https://unsplash.com/photos/Wiwqd_8Rds8/download?ixid=MnwxMjA3fDB8MXxzZWFyY2h8OXx8cGFuYW1hfGVufDB8fHx8MTY1NDMyNzMwMg&force=true&w=800'
 excerpt: 'This article explores problems of variadic functions and possible implementations of variadic functions using Foreign Function and Memory API.'
+language: English
 ---

 ## Introduction

-Both [Part 1]() and [Part 2]() shown that Project Panama offers a great framework (Foreign Function & Memory API) designed to build and invoke C native code.
+Both [Part 1](https://denismakogon.github.io/openjdk/panama/2022/05/31/introduction-to-project-panama-part-1.html) and [Part 2](https://inside.java/2022/06/27/introduction-to-project-panama-part-2/) shown that Project Panama offers a great framework (Foreign Function & Memory API) designed to build and invoke C native code.
 While Part 1 was mostly an introduction to components necessary to declare a native function in Java, the purpose of Part 2 was to dig dipper into the aspects of the variadic functions representation in Java.
 This article will go even deeper into details of the variadic functions implementation provided in Part 2 as well as aspects of the implementation offered by the Project Panama code generating tool -- [jextract](https://github.com/openjdk/jextract).